Paul-Guber/Paul-Guber/README.md

 - 🌱 I’m currently learning React, Redux, Rtk Query  and TypeScript

 -     🎓  I am all time learning.
 I read a lot of documentation and take courses.
-And I get pleasure when I program on React , Redux, Rtk Query and TypeScript.

- 💼 At the moment, I really want to change my profession and associate myself with the profession of a web developer.
+-  💼 At the moment, I really want to change my profession and associate myself with the profession of a web developer.

+-  ❤️  I get pleasure when I program on React , Redux, Rtk Query and TypeScript.

 <br/>